prateekgupta22195/free-memory-android/README.md

 1. Visit the project's GitHub page: [link to your GitHub repository]
 2. Create a detailed feature request or bug report, specifying the necessary details.
 3. Anyone can pick up any TODO tasks from the project and raise a pull request to contribute.

-## License

-This project is open source.
-You can find the licensing information in the [LICENSE](LICENSE) file.